zorp-corp/jock-lang/README.md

     ./jockc ./common/hoon/try/fib 10
     ```

+    See available demos:

+    ```sh
+    ls common/hoon/try
+    ```

+7. Run a demo with its name and any arguments:

+    ```sh
+    ./jockc hello-world
+    ./jockc fib 10
+    ```

+    The demo will output several pieces of information:

+    1. `%parse`, the tokenization.
+    2. `%jeam`, the Jock abstract syntax tree (AST).
+    3. `%mint`, the compiled Nock (which will be rather long; output is currently slow).
+    4. `%jype`, the Jock result type.
+    5. `%nock`, the evaluated Nock result, as an atom (unsigned decimal value).

+    For a tutorial like `hello-world`, the Nock text will be printed as the numeric equivalent of the hexadecimal for the time being.

+    (Rust logs from `hoonc` tend to be obnoxiously verbose; to make them more concise, use `MINIMAL_LOG_FORMAT=true` as a command-line environment variable, e.g. `MINIMAL_LOG_FORMAT=true ./jockc fib 10`.
+You can also run the same minified log format with `make run fib 10`.)

+8. Add a new demo by saving Jock code in `/common/hoon/try` and running it by name.

+    If you modify the Hoon code located in `/crates/jockc/hoon/lib` or `/common/hoon/try`, run `make jockc` before running the new code.

+    If you modify the Rust code in `/crates/jockc/main.rs`, run `make jockc`.

 ### `jockt` Jock Test Framework

 If you are developing Jock itself, you should use the Jock testing tool `jockt` to verify behavior.

-7. Build the Jock testing tool:
+9. Build the Jock testing tool:

     ```sh
     make jockt
     ```

-8. Copy `jockt` from `target/build/release` to the root of `jock-lang`.
+10. Copy `jockt` from `target/build/release` to the root of `jock-lang`.

     ```sh
     cp target/build/release/jockt .
     ```

-9. Run a Jock program using its internal index:
+11. Run a Jock program using its internal index:

     ```sh
     ./jockt exec 5